j0shua/csv-parser/README.md

 csv-parser
 ==========

-Parse a CSV look perform an operation look for palendromes
+Parse a CSV, perform an operation, and look for palendromes

 readfile
 handle header line